 Of all the holies in the geek realm, Star Trek was a major pillar of geek culture.
 Before George Lucas combined the works of Frank Herbert, J.R.R.
 Tokein and Akira Kurosawa to create Star Wars, geeks pored over the original Trek episodes with the fine tooth combs of their intellect, piecing together the facts and events to create a history and time line, a canon that was adhered to strictly.
 Books and fanfic expanded on the original, three-year run, conventions were created and attended.
 The minutiae of the Trek universe were obsessively cataloged and dwelled upon by fans the world over.
 You weren't any kind of a Trek fan if you didn't know that Zefram Cochrane of Alpha Centauri was the inventor of warp drive, that Kirk was from Iowa, that Scotty was an "old Aberdeen pub crawler," that Mark Lenard, who'd played Spock's father Saarek in the second season episode "Journey to Babel," had also played the Romulan commander in the first season episode "Balance of Terror."
 It was this familiarity that became the foundations of early geek subculture.

+But that familiarity is completely gone now.
 They've turned Trek into something sexy, edgy, flawed and totally unfamiliar, using the brand name to make it something marketable to a new generation.
 The movie relies on the fact that geeks the world over have made these characters pop culture icons, yet does everything it can to change them from what the geeks know and love.
 While this isn't the first time in the Trek universe that this has happened, it's a definitive event.
 The geeks can't blame J.J.
 Abrams for the breaking of the trust, but they can blame him for making it impossible to go back.

 In an article in Wired magazine, Ron Moore, ex-Next Generation writer and creator of the successful Battlestar Galactica reboot, cries about how limited the writers were by the Trek canon.
 He claims that the canon limited the creativity potential of the franchise.
 Maybe this is why the move away from the canon began with the post-Rodenberry movies.
 In Star Trek: First Contact, the writers (Ron Moore among them) decided that Zefram Cochrane, a character introduced in the TOS episode "Metamorphosis" as a native of Alpha Centauri who had invented warp drive, was now from Earth.
 In one of many instances of time travel in the Trek universe, First Contact finds the crew going back to a crudely written, post-apocalyptic Earth where Cochrane ends up being some backwoods genius, peicing together the first warp drive from spare ICBM parts in a Montana nuke silo.
 In the post-Rodenberry Trek movie Generations, they even deviated from TNG canon, contradicting the episode "Relics," (written by Moore) where Scotty believes Jim Kirk to still be alive, yet in Generations, he witnesses what he thinks to be the death of Kirk while aboard the Enterprise-B. And of course there is the television show Enterprise, which changes the role of the Vulcans from equal partners in the Federation to omnipotent, technically superior patriarchs, treating the Terrans like dimwitted monkeys being led around on a leash.
 Which contradicted Spock's alien-but-equal role in the original series.